within Pexip Infinity

 Pexip Infinity will automatically downspeed and upspeed individual calls in response to fluctuating network conditions.

 Administrators can individually restrict the bandwidth available to participants accessing each Virtual Reception, Virtual Meeting Room and Virtual Auditorium, and per Call Routing Rule.
 Restrictions can also be applied across an entire deployment.
+Bandwidth limitations cannot be applied to the forwarding connection between a Proxying Edge Node and a Transcoding Conferencing Node.
 For more information, see Restricting call bandwidth.